Jesus closed the door, then turned to me, shaking his head.

 Five minutes passed.
 And nothing.

-I put my ear against the door, it was a big old carven door; I couldn’t hear a thing.
+I put my ear against the door, it was a big old carved wooden door.
+I couldn’t hear a thing.

 I waited a few more minutes, and now I had to go to the bathroom.